lexxyungcarter/vscode-preferences/README.md

 ## About
 Microsoft Visual Studio Code is a revolutionary text editor that has come a long way into surprising every developer out there with its beauty, versatility, performance, and well, it's behind Microsoft!

-So, this are my user preferences for the editor configuration
+So, these are my user preferences for the editor's configuration
 ```json

 {